mavlink/MAVSDK-docs/en/guide/vtol.md

 # VTOL Support

-DroneCore has basic support for VTOL vehicles.
+The SDK has basic support for VTOL vehicles.

 > **Note** Most design and test effort has gone into multicopter support.
 > [Get in touch](../README.md#getting-help) if you would like to help enhance the VTOL/Fixed-wing experience!

 ## Supported Functionality

-Much of the functionality in DroneCore is generic, and useful on all vehicle types.
+Much of the functionality in the SDK is generic, and useful on all vehicle types.
 At time of writing the only *VTOL-specific* functionality are the actions to [transition between fixed wing and copter modes](../guide/taking_off_landing.md#transition_vtol).

-DroneCore can command VTOL vehicles to:
+The SDK can be used to command VTOL vehicles to:

 - Take off and land in *multicopter* mode.
 - Fly in multicopter mode and transition to fly in fixed wing mode.